bshoshany/thread-pool/.github/pull_request_template.md

 What does your pull request fix or add to the library?

+**Style**

+Have you formatted your code using the `.clang-format` file attached to this project?

 **Testing**

-Have you tested the new code using the provided automated test program and/or performed any other tests to ensure that it works correctly?
+Have you tested the new code using the provided automated test program `BS_thread_pool_test.cpp` (preferably with the provided multi-compiler test script `BS_thread_pool_test.ps1`) and/or performed any other tests to ensure that the new code works correctly?

 If so, please provide information about the test system(s):

 * CPU model, architecture, # of cores and threads:
 * Operating system: